UrvashiDube02/Hydro-World/README.md

 Blue Revolution, the Neel Kranti Mission has the vision to achieve economic prosperity of the country and the fishes and fish farmers as well as contribute towards food and nutritional security through full potential utilization of water resources for fisheries development in a sustainable manner, keeping in view the bio-security and environmental concerns.
 The restructured Plan Scheme on Blue Revolution - Integrated Development and Management of Fisheries has been approved at a total central outlay of Rs 3000 crore for implementation during a period of five years (2015-16 to 2019-20).
 It has many objectives like creating an enabling environment for integrated development of the full potential of fisheries of the country, alongwith substantially improvement in the income status of fishers and fish farmers keeping in view the sustainability, biosecurity and environmental concerns.

-**OBJECTIVE OF PROJECT:**
+**OBJECTIVE OF PROJECT**
 1. Improving the economic growth
 2. Improving the nutritional and food security
 3. Increase in employment
 4. Utilization of water resources
 5. Source of income to farmers

-Focusisng on a particular region, we worked upon studying the effect of blue revolution on improving the economic growth of country.
+Focusisng on a particular region, I worked upon studying the effect of blue revolution on improving the economic growth of country.

-**OBJECTIVES ON WHICH MISSION FOCUSSED:**
+**OBJECTIVES ON WHICH MISSION FOCUSSED**

 1. IMPROVING THE ECONOMIC GROWTH : It will help in increasing the GDP of our country through increase in food production and food processing.
 Currently India production is around 10 million ton and the target is upto 15 million tons by 2020.